jasongao97/pixel-by-pixel/README.md

-# Exercise from the class - The World Pixel by Pixel, Spring 2021
+# Exercise from the class - The World Pixel by Pixel

+ITP @ NYU | Spring 2021
 Tags: Processing | Image | Pixel